shu-vro/shu-vro/README.md

 - 👀 I’m interested in ***Full Stack Development.***
 - 🌱 I’m currently learning ***5 languages.
-They are: HTML, CSS, Vanilla JavaScirpt, PHP and Python.***
+They are: HTML, CSS, Vanilla JavaScirpt, React Js, Node Js, PHP and Python.***
 - 📫 You can reach me using my ***[facebook](https://www.facebook.com/shuvra.gupta.16/)***.
 Message me if you want to.
 <!--- - 💞️ I’m looking to collaborate on ... --->